State Emergency Orders & Related Regulatory Guidance

-- Rule 2 (b).
-COVID-19 means coronarvirus disease 2019, a severe acute respiratory disease characterized by symptoms including fever, cough, fatigue, and shortness of breath which may progress to pneumonia, multi-organ failure, and death.
+- (1)(b) “COVID-19” means coronavirus disease 2019, a severe acute respiratory disease characterized by symptoms including fever, cough, fatigue, and shortness of breath which may progress to pneumonia, multi-organ failure, and death.

-- Rule 2 (d).
-SARS-CoV-2 means severe acute respiratory syndrome coronavirus 2, the virus which is the causative agent of COVID-19.
+- (1)(d) “SARS-CoV-2” means severe acute respiratory syndrome coronavirus 2, the virus which is the causative agent of COVID-19.

-- (1) The employer shall evaluate routine and reasonably anticipated tasks and procedures to determine whether there is actual or reasonable employee exposure to SARS-CoV-2.
+- (1) The employer shall evaluate routine and reasonably anticipated tasks and procedures to determine whether there is actual or reasonably anticipated employee exposure to SARS-CoV-2.

-- (2) The employer shall categorize job tasks and procedures into the following risk categories (a) lower exposure risk jobs tasks and procedures; (b) medium exposure risk job tasks and procedures; (c) High exposure risk job tasks and procedures; and (d) Very high risk job tasks and procedures.
+- (2) The employer shall categorize jobs tasks and procedures into the following risk categories: (a) Lower exposure risk job tasks and procedures; (b) Medium exposure risk job tasks and procedures; (c) High exposure risk job tasks and procedure; (d) Very high exposure risk job tasks and procedures.
 (Definitions of what job tasks and procedures fall under each of these categories is included in the full order linked below).

 - (1) The employer shall develop and implement a written COVID-19 preparedness and response plan, consistent with the current guidance for COVID-19 from the US Centers for Disease Control and Prevention (CDC) and recommendations in “Guidance on Preparing Workplaces for COVID-19,” developed by the Occupational Health and Safety Administration (OSHA).